LongJohnCoder/scheme.forth.jl/README.md

-Scheme](https://github.com/petermichaux/bootstrap-scheme) (as described in [this wonderful series of blog posts](http://peter.michaux.ca/articles/scheme-from-scratch-introduction)) from C to forth, but also includes variadic compound function support, mark-sweep garbage collection, quasiquotation, and a basic (non-hygienic) macro system.
+Scheme](https://github.com/petermichaux/bootstrap-scheme) (as described in [this wonderful series of blog posts](http://peter.michaux.ca/articles/scheme-from-scratch-introduction)) from C to forth, but also includes pre-evaluation syntactic analysis, variadic compound function support, mark-sweep garbage collection, quasiquotation, and a basic (non-hygienic) macro system.

-In future, I plan to also implement a more complete numerical tower to bring it closer to [R5RS](http://www.schemers.org/Documents/Standards/R5RS/).
+In future, I plan to also implement call-with-current-continuation and a more complete numerical tower to bring it closer to [R5RS](http://www.schemers.org/Documents/Standards/R5RS/).

 The goal is for the interpreter to be complete enough to be used to complete